How Cepi works

 The European association representing the paper industry (Cepi) is a non-profit-making organisation.
 Cepi is headed by Director General Jori Ringman with a staff of 21 employees, based in Brussels.
 It has four standing committees, which take long-term strategic perspectives on the issues affecting the industry.
 These are the Environment and Safety, Climate Change and Energy, Forest and Recycling committees under which a number of ad-hoc issue groups operate.
 The Association Directors’ Group (ADG) is the senior advisory group to the Director General of Cepi and is composed of Director Generals of National Associations.

 Cepi is managed by a 33-person Board, and is composed of representatives of National Associations and Chief Executive Officers (CEOs).
-The Board is currently chaired by Ignazio Capuano, Cepi Chairman and CEO of Burgo Group.
+The Board is currently chaired by Ilkka Hämälä, CEO of Metsä Group.
 It approves Cepi’s policies, strategies and objectives as well as its business plan and budget as proposed by the Steering Committee.
-The Steering Committee is composed of three members from the ADG and three Board members, and is a formal link between committees and the Board, driving policy areas.
+The Steering Committee is composed of two members from the ADG and four Board members, and is a formal link between committees and the Board, driving policy areas.
 Cepi ‘s Director General ensures compliance of Cepi actions with Board decisions and consistency of policy between the committees

 Mission and Vision

 - To secure pulp and paper industries competitiveness towards EU policy makers

 - To represent the paper industry with EU institutions and Brussels based stakeholders